 For those who don’t like using pills and potions, we recommend Cooling Gels.
 These products rapidly cool aggravated, angry skin reactions.
 So long as the skin is not broken, these should be good to use.

 Alternatively, use a portable ice pack.
 One customer improvised and used the side of refrigerated drinks can!
 Keep it cool is always good advice.

 Nature has created oils like Lavender oil which is popular among beekeepers, for sting relief.
 Other natural remedies reported to help alleviate the discomfort include Clove oil, Hemp oil and Tiger Balm.

 Another feature of bites and stings that people commonly overlook is the risk of infection.
 Tea Tree oil is excellent, we use it!

-Overall we still feel that the venom extractors are the very best products we have tried and we carry these with us every day and have used them on ourselves, our kids, customers and even a few strangers!
+Overall we still feel that the venom extractors are the very best products we have tried.
+We carry these with us every day and use them on ourselves, our kids, customers and even a few strangers!

-Creams, sprays and other products also work to a degree, but we find natural remedies are best, used in conjunction with venom extractors, that’s just our experience!
+Creams, sprays and other products also work to a degree.
+We find natural remedies are best, used in conjunction with venom extractors, that’s just our experience!